Virus in China affects sports events, Olympic qualifiers - WHIZ News

-GENEVA (AP) — Amid growing concern at the spread of a new virus outbreak in China, international sports have been postponed and Olympic qualifying tournaments are being taken elsewhere.
+GENEVA (AP) — Amid growing concern about the spread of a new virus in China, international sports in the country have been postponed and Olympic qualifying tournaments have been taken elsewhere.

-The decision by the International Hockey Federation (FIH) to postpone Pro League games in China follows qualifiers for the Tokyo Olympics scheduled in February in soccer, basketball and boxing being moved outside of China.
+The international ski federation on Wednesday canceled the first World Cup races scheduled for the mountain venue where the sport will be held during the 2022 Beijing Olympics.
+A men’s downhill had been scheduled for Feb.
+15 in Yanqing to start a two-race weekend.

-The Chinese women’s field hockey team was due to host Belgium for two games on Feb.
-8-9 in Changzhou.
-Those were postponed on Tuesday by the FIH citing “current uncertainties around the outbreak of the coronavirus in China.”
+“Due to the outbreak and continuing spread of the Novel Coronavirus, FIS, the Chinese Ski Association and its Yanqing Local Organizing Committee, have jointly decided to cancel,” FIS said in a statement.

-The Lausanne, Switzerland-based governing body said it was “following the recommendations of the World Health Organization,” ahead of future matches.
-China is scheduled to host Australia for two games on March 14-15.
+The ski federation said it would advise later if the downhill and super-G races will be be rescheduled.

-The biggest upcoming event in China is the Formula One Grand Prix in Shanghai on April 19, which draws large crowds for the race and for practice and qualifying.
+That followed a decision by the international field hockey federation to postpone Pro League games in China.
+Qualifying tournaments for the Tokyo Olympics in soccer, basketball and boxing scheduled for next month have been moved outside of the country.

-Olympic qualifying events scheduled in China in February to help decide entries for the Tokyo Games have also been affected in recent days.
+The biggest upcoming event in China is the Formula One race in Shanghai on April 19, which draws large crowds both for the race and for practice and qualifying.
+Also under threat is the indoor track and field world championships in Nanjing from March 13-15 .

 “With only 177 days to go and our preparations accelerating, we must firmly tackle the new coronavirus to contain it, or we are going to regret it,” Koike said. ”I will do the utmost to contain this new problem as we cooperate closely with all of you.”